sauravprakash72/current_website/content/publication/preprint_prism/index.md

 ---
-title: "Secure and Fault Tolerant Decentralized Learning"
+title: "Federated Learning of Large Models at the Edge via Principal Sub-Model Training"
 # draft: true
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Yue Niu
 - Saurav Prakash
-- Hanieh Hashemi
-- Yongqin Wang
+- Souvik Kundu
-- Murali Annavaram
+- Sunwoo Lee
 - Salman Avestimehr

 # Author notes (optional)
-# author_notes:
+author_notes:
-# - "Equal contribution"
+- "Equal contribution"
-# - "Equal contribution"
+- "Equal contribution"

-date: "2022-09-13"
+date: "2022-10-17"
 doi: ""

 # # Schedule page publish date (NOT publication's date).